-In connection with the Company entering into a \$225,000,000 term loan and security agreement on November 17, 2020 (the "Term Loan"), the Company paid a fee in the amount of \$1,000,000 to Kanders & Company, Inc. ("Kanders & Company"), in consideration of the significant support received by the Company from Kanders & Company in structuring and negotiating the Term Loan.
+In connection with the Company entering into a \$225,000,000 term loan and security agreement on November 17, 2020 (the "Term Loan"), the Company paid a fee in the amount of \$1,000,000 to Kanders & Company, Inc. ("Kanders & Company"), in consideration of the significant support received by the Company from employees of Kanders & Company, including, without limitation: (i) assisting the Company in identifying, screening and contacting potential financing sources; (ii) evaluating proposals received from potential financing sources; (iii) advising the Company with respect to the form and structure of available financing arrangements; (iv) structuring and negotiating the Term Loan; and (v) assisting the Company's management in making presentations to our board of directors in connection with its approval of the Term Loan.
 Mr. Warren B. Kanders, the Company's Chief Executive Officer, is a member of the Board of Directors and sole stockholder of Kanders & Company.

-On June 20, 2019, in connection with the Company's completion of the sale of all the issued and outstanding shares of Mustang, the Company paid a fee in the amount of \$450,000 to Kanders & Company, in consideration of the significant support received by the Company from Kanders & Company in structuring and negotiating the sale of Mustang.
+On June 20, 2019, in connection with the Company's completion of the sale of all the issued and outstanding shares of Mustang, the Company paid a fee in the amount of \$450,000 to Kanders & Company, in consideration of the significant support received by the Company from the employees of Kanders & Company, including, without limitation: (i) assisting the Company with identifying, screening and contacting prospective purchasers for Mustang; (ii) preparing evaluation materials relating to a potential sale of Mustang; (iii) coordinating the materials and information to be made available to potential purchasers during their due diligence investigations of Mustang; (iv) assisting the Company in evaluating proposals received from potential purchasers of Mustang; (v) structuring and negotiating the terms of the Mustang sale; and (vi) assisting the Company's management in making presentations to our board of directors in connection with its approval of the Mustang sale.